VBA Data Type

 - A date can hold only date values from January 1, 100 to December 31, 9999

-- The variant also has two data types i.e. Text and Numeric.
+- A variant also has two data types i.e., Text and Numeric.

 - Variant Text can hold text values the same as the variable String Variable length.

-- Variant Numeric can hold numerical values same as data type Double.
+- Variant Numeric can hold numerical values the same as data type Double.

-For examples to assign a data type in VBA Excel first we need to declare a variable by using the word “Dim”.
+For example, to assign a data type first, we need to declare a variable by using the word “Dim.”

 Sub DT_Example1() Dim k End Sub

-Now using the word “As” we need to assign the data type in Excel VBA.
-Now I will assign the data type as “Byte”.
+Now using the word “As,” we need to assign the data type.
+Now I will assign the data type as “Byte.”

 Sub DT_Example1() Dim k As Byte End Sub

-As we know the data type in Excel VBA that can hold the values from 0 to 255.
-But to test I will assign the value of more than 255.
+As we know, the Byte data type can hold the values from 0 to 255.
+But to test, I will assign a value of more than 255.